Mohammad-Faiz-Cloud-Engineer/npmai/README.md

 # Thankyou Statement:-

-**So thankyou for Installations and Support of you people `npmai` PYPI Package achieved 340k+ Installations today and npmai is getting installed daily by 15k Installations.**
+**So thankyou for Installations and Support of you people `npmai` PYPI Package achieved 1.2 Million+ Installations today and npmai is getting installed daily by 15k Installations.**